All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor agonists work by mimicking the incretin hormone GLP-1, which slows gastric emptying, reduces appetite, and helps regulate blood sugar.
 Fiber supplements provide bulk and viscosity in the digestive tract, supporting regularity, feeding beneficial gut bacteria, and helping manage blood sugar spikes after meals.

-There is no pharmacological conflict between fiber and GLP-1 medications.
+There's no pharmacological conflict between fiber and GLP-1 medications.
 GLP-1 drugs are injected subcutaneously and act systemically through receptor binding.
 Fiber works entirely within the GI tract.
 They operate in parallel, not in competition.

 The practical overlap is in digestive pacing.
 Both GLP-1 medications and soluble fiber slow things down in the stomach and upper GI tract.
 For patients who are already experiencing slow digestion from their medication, adding a large bolus of fiber can create an uncomfortably full sensation, excessive bloating, or gas.
-The solution is not to avoid fiber but to introduce it carefully and in smaller amounts than you might otherwise take.
+The solution isn't to avoid fiber but to introduce it carefully and in smaller amounts than you might otherwise take.

 Safety Considerations